AcennanMorgan/IPAWS-MEOWWARE/README.md

 Do you hate having to use a web browser to find the instances and ip addresses ?

-Then you should use awsip!
+Then you should use ipaws!
+IP AWS... ipAWS... whatever way you want to read/say it as. :)

-awsip is a devops tool for listing and ssh-ing into ec2 instances. awsip is especially helpful in environments that utilize dynamically created ec2 instances from Elastic Beanstalk.
+ipaws is a devops tool for listing and ssh-ing into ec2 instances. ipaws is especially helpful in environments that utilize dynamically created ec2 instances from Elastic Beanstalk.

-awsip features filtering by:
+ipaws features filtering by:

  * AWS Credential Profile
  * AWS Region